-The availability of external funding will also influence the projects which the Council will include in its capital investment plans.
+The availability of external funding (particularly in relation to the successful Town Deals and Future High Street Fund bids) will also influence the projects which the Council will include in its capital investment plans.
 This is referred to in the following section of the Strategy.